 The Explosives Safety Program is established to provide a safe workplace for CNS employees, contractors, and visitors regarding operations involving the development, testing, handling, and processing of explosives or assemblies containing explosives.
-The CNS Explosives Safety Program Strategy Document, E-SD-2052, establishes and maintains site-specific Explosives Safety Programs (ESPs) at Pantex and Y-12 in accordance with the requirements of DOE-STD-1212.
-The Explosives Safety Program at Pantex provides a safe workplace for CNS personnel associated with the entire spectrum of explosives development, manufacturing, handling, storing, transporting, processing, and testing.
-The Pantex ESP utilizes MNL-240176 as a direct correlation of DOE-STD-1212 requirements and approved site-specific Waivers.
-The requirements of MNL-240176 are flowed down through numerous site-level process documents, work instructions, and technical procedures.
-Compliance is verified through start-up safety reviews and document change control processes, as well as independent and management assessments.
-The Explosives Safety Program at Y-12 provides a safe workplace for CNS personnel associated with managing security ammunition (training and response) and limited activities with explosive components (assembly/disassembly, handling, and storage).
-The Y-12 ESP utilizes Y14-017PD to implement the applicable requirements of DOE-STD-1212.
-In addition, this document integrates explosives safety responsibilities and outlines cognizant explosives safety support for operations.
+The Explosives Safety Program at Pantex is based on DOE STD-1212and is implemented through MNL-240176.
+The requirements of MNL-240176 are flowed down through numerous site-level technical procedures, and compliance is verified through start-up safety reviews and document change control processes, as well as independent and management assessments.
+The Explosives Safety Program at Y-12 provides a safe workplace for CNS protective force personnel associated with the deployment, storage, and handling of explosives.
+The explosive safety program at Y-12 applies the appropriate chapters of DOE-STD-1212 for these activities.
+The requirements at Y-12 are established in Y79-001.